Phitherek/nulocks-core/README.md

 * v.
 0.1 - Initial version of the engine.
 * v.
 0.2 - Slightly changed game logic to reflect more of 2048 game' s logic.
+* v.
+0.2.1 - Makefile should generate library version 0.2 and not 0.1 (naming error resolved).
+Added uninstall action to Makefile.